mayneyao/eidos/lib/v3/prompts/built-in-remix-prompt.md

 4. The generated code must be modern, concise, mobile-friendly,and readable.
 5. If you need to use third-party libraries, please use libraries that support ESM and can run in the browser.
 6. user code will be provided as context, you can refer to it to generate code.
 It is placed in the `<userCode>` tag.
-7. For scenarios requiring tokens, API keys, or similar credentials, please use process.env.* to retrieve them
+7. For scenarios requiring tokens, API keys, or similar credentials, please use process.env.\* to retrieve them, for some public data, try to use a free API.

 ## UI Components

-- You prefer to select UI components from shadcn/ui.
+- You prefer to select UI components from shadcn/ui. for example: `import { Button } from "@/components/ui/button"`.
 - If you need icons, you can use `lucide-react`.

-- Try to support theme switching as much as possible.
+### style

+- Use a minimalist style with minimal borders, unless the user has specific style requirements.
+Reference Notion's style

 ## Data Processing